Comparisons13 min read

 Quicken

 Quicken has been around since 1983 — yes, 1983.
-To put that in perspective, it predates the World Wide Web by about eight years.
-It's one of the oldest personal finance software products still standing, and honestly, it shows both the best and worst of that legacy.
-The desktop-first approach feels dated to some and deeply powerful to others.
-In 2026, Quicken offers four distinct subscription tiers covering everything from basic budgeting to rental property management.
+To put that in perspective, it predates the internet by about eight years.
+It's one of the oldest personal finance products still standing, and you can see both the strengths and the age in how it's designed.
+The desktop-first approach works beautifully for power users and feels clunky to others.
+In 2026, Quicken offers four subscription tiers, each covering different needs from basic budgeting to rental property management.

 Key Features

 • Comprehensive account aggregation — Checking, savings, credit cards, investments, loans, mortgages.
-Everything in one dashboard, which is either incredibly convenient or overwhelming depending on your personality.
+Everything shows up in one place, which is either incredibly convenient or overwhelming depending on who you are.

-• Investment portfolio tracking — Watch, analyze, and track performance across multiple brokerage accounts.
-This is where Quicken genuinely dominates — no comparable web-only app does this as well at this price point.
+• Investment portfolio tracking — Watch, analyze, and track performance across multiple brokerages.
+This is where Quicken truly shines.
+No web-only app comes close at this price point.

-• Bill management — Upcoming bills, payment history, and bill pay functionality (Deluxe and above).
+• Bill management — See what's coming up, review payment history, and pay bills directly (Deluxe and higher tiers).

 • Rental property tools — Track rent income, expenses, and generate Schedule E reports in the Home & Business tier.
-Landlords, this is your app.
+If you're a landlord, this is the tool for you.

 • Small business tracking — Invoicing and business expense categorization, also in the Home & Business tier.